MichaelSchiumo/aspiration-station/README.md

   -For the backend, run 'rails s -p 3001'

-  -For the frontend, run 'npm start'
+  -For the frontend, run 'npm install -g serve" followed by "serve -s build"

   Once you have the server running on your local machine, the application should open in your browser.
 Once there, simply click the 'Get Started' link, and you will be able to create a profile, add and delete aspirations and quotes, and view some preloaded content to inspire you to achieve your dreams!

   Frameworks
   -This application was built using Javascript in the React framework, with state management via the Redux Library on the frontend.
 The backend was developed using Ruby on Rails.
+The app was deployed using Node.js.

+The application is also available via Heroku at the follow url:

   Notes: